isovector/certainty-by-construction/src/book/1-agda.lagda.md

     ```

-Going the other direction and implementing `uncurry` is slightly harder, since
+Going the other direction and implementing `def:uncurry` is slightly harder, since
 it requires you to remember how to project fields out of record types.
 The type
 you want is: